gibboa/OpenSourceLabs/lab5/Lab5.md

 ![size of executables](prog_output.png)

-And heres a copy of the CMaked Makefile....
+And heres a copy of the CMaked Makefile.... (so much larger than reguler Makefiles)

 <pre>
 # CMAKE generated file: DO NOT EDIT!